-Beginning in 2020, Mary Weatherford will be the subject of a retrospective exhibition that will make its debut at the Frances Young Tang Teaching Museum and Art Gallery at Skidmore College, Saratoga Springs, New York, and travel to the Contemporary Arts Museum Houston, SITE Santa Fe, and the Museum of Contemporary Art San Diego.
-Other solo exhibitions include shows at the Marian Miner Cook Athenaeum, Claremont McKenna College, Claremont, California (2014); Todd Madigan Gallery, California State University at Bakersfield, California (2012); LAXART, Los Angeles (2012).
-She has been included in numerous survey and biennial exhibitions, including The Forever Now: Contemporary Painting in an Atemporal World, Museum of Modern Art, New York (2014).
-Her work features in the permanent collections of many museums, among them the Hirshhorn Museum and Sculpture Garden, Washington, D.C.; Los Angeles County Museum of Art; Museum of Contemporary Art San Diego; Museum of Modern Art, New York; Tate Modern, London; Brooklyn Museum, New York; Museum of Contemporary Art, Los Angeles; Rose Art Museum, Brandeis University, Waltham, Massachusetts; and San Francisco Museum of Modern Art.
+Mary Weatherford will be the subject of a solo exhibition at David Kordansky Gallery, Los Angeles, in November 2021 and was recently the subject of a survey exhibition, Canyon–Daisy–Eden, which was on view 2020–2021 at the Tang Teaching Museum and Art Gallery at Skidmore College, Saratoga Springs, New York, and SITE Sante Fe, New Mexico.
+Other institutions which have presented solo exhibitions of Weatherford’s work include the Aspen Museum of Art, Colorado (2021); Marian Miner Cook Athenaeum, Claremont McKenna College, California (2014); Todd Madigan Gallery, California State University at Bakersfield, California (2012); and LAXART, Los Angeles (2012).
+Recent group exhibitions include Aftereffect: Georgia O'Keeffe and Contemporary Painting, Museum of Contemporary Art Denver (2019); Between Two Worlds: Art of California, San Francisco Museum of Modern Art (2017); NO MAN’S LAND: Women Artists from the Rubell Family Collection, National Museum of Women in the Arts, Washington, D.C.
+(2015); Pretty Raw: After and Around Helen Frankenthaler, Rose Art Museum, Brandeis University, Waltham, Massachusetts (2015); and The Forever Now: Contemporary Painting in an Atemporal World, Museum of Modern Art, New York (2014).
+Her work is in the permanent collections of institutions including the Los Angeles County Museum of Art; Museum of Contemporary Art San Diego; Museum of Modern Art, New York; Tate Modern, London; Brooklyn Museum, New York; K11 Art Foundation, Hong Kong; and Museum of Contemporary Art, Los Angeles.
+In 2019, Lund Humphries published an in-depth monograph surveying the artist's oeuvre.
 Weatherford lives and works in Los Angeles.